sahnimanas/sahnimanas.github.io/_posts/2018-06-24-quantization-in-tf-lite.md

 ---
 layout: post
 title: Making Neural Nets Work With Low Precision
-feature-img: "assets/img/quantization/pacman.jpg"
 thumbnail: "assets/img/quantization/pacman.jpg"
+feature-img: "assets/img/quantization/cover.png"
 tags: [quantization, tf-lite]
 ---
 ### 8-Bit Quantization and TensorFlow-Lite
 {: style="text-align: center"}

 <br />
+Francois Chollet puts it concisely:
 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">- make it possible<br>- make it work<br>- make it efficient<br>- make it dependable and invisible<br>- move on to the next layer and never think about it again</p>&mdash; François Chollet (@fchollet) <a href="https://twitter.com/fchollet/status/985607164461907968?ref_src=twsrc%5Etfw">April 15, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-As Francois Chollet concisely puts it, we're currently starting with the “make it efficient” stage in deep learning.
+For many deep learning problems, we're finally starting with the “make it efficient” stage.
 We had been stuck at the first two stages for many decades where speed and efficiency weren't nearly as important as getting things to work in the first place.
 So, the question of how precise our calculations need to be – and whether we can manage with lower precision – wasn't often asked.
 However, now that neural networks are good enough at many problems to be of production-grade or better, this question has risen again.
 And the answers suggest we could do with low(er) precision, causing what may soon be a paradigm shift in mobile-optimized AI.
-This post talks about the concept of quantized inference, and how it works in [TensorFlow-Lite][https://www.tensorflow.org/mobile/tflite/].
+This post talks about the concept of quantized inference, and how it works in [TensorFlow-Lite][tf-lite].
 {: style="text-align: justify"}